profezzorn/ProffieOSDocs/SubBladeReverse.md

-SubBladeReverse is works exactly like [[SubBlade]], except, that the pixels in the indexed range are addressed in reverse order.
+SubBladeReverse is works exactly like [SubBlade](SubBlade.md), except, that the pixels in the indexed range are addressed in reverse order.
 This can be useful to create zig-zag blades, where the data travels up one strip, than DOWN the other one.
 Such a blade lets you address all the pixels individually without needing more data lines.

 Example, if you have a 100-pixel zig-zag blade: